 2 Tbsp ginger purée

 - Heat up the ghee and pop the cumin seeds.
 Immediately, add the red onion and minced karela seeds.
 Cook this mixture on low heat until it reduces and the onion is translucent and the seeds have softened.
-Add the black pepper, turmeric and salt.
+Add the black pepper, turmeric and salt stir to combine.
 Next add the chickpea flour and continue cooking for 2-3 minutes until the flour darkens slightly.
 Remove from heat and transfer to a bowl.
 Add grated paneer, minced serrano, & ginger purée.
 Adjust with a little more salt to taste.